snme/fasterrib/README.md

 where $y$ is the label and $\hat{y}$ is the prediction.

-The weights are hyperparameters and can be tuned by editing the `src/unet/hparams.py` file.
+The weights are hyperparameters which can be tuned by editing the `src/unet/hparams.py` file.

 # Setup